Generic Name: empagliflozin and metformin (em-pa-gli-FLOE-zin, met-FOR-min hye-droe-KLOR-ide) (Oral route)

 - For oral dosage form (extended-release tablets):

-- Adults—At first, 1 or 2 tablets a day with food.
+- Adults—At first, 1 or 2 tablets a day with food in the morning.
 Your doctor may increase your dose as needed and tolerated.
 However, the dose is usually not more than 25 mg of empagliflozin and 2000 mg of metformin per day.

 - Children—Use and dose must be determined by your doctor.